MoranSin/DataPipelinesFinal/README.md

    ```
 2. Automatically the scrapers will start scraping data at a designated date or time and put it into aws sqs

-3. The processorr then shall take the data from the sqs add data through other api's and move it to the DB
+3. The processor then shall take the data from the sqs add additional data through other api's and move it to the DB

 3. You then may access the API at the endpoint `http://127.0.0.1:8001/dev/`.